SAP-archive/teched2020-DT269/exercises/ex2/README.md

 function **itcm-func-exec**</br>
 Subscribe to the ITCM domain event, persist the event to a Redis cluster when the event is triggered.

-Create itcm-func-exec.
+1.Create itcm-func-exec.
 ![](/exercises/ex2/images/e2-func-exec.png)

-Write code in function source.
+2.Write code in function source.
 ![](/exercises/ex2/images/e2-func-exec-detail.png)

 Sample source code.